inTestiGator/pytest-speedy/README.md

   * https://www.python.org/downloads/
 * If the user does not have the correct Pipenv version, please use this command in your terminal window to update your Pipenv version:
   * $ pip install --user --upgrade pipenv

+Now once the user has the correct versions for Python and Pipenv, cloning into the repository is needed.
+In order to do this, the user will need to enter this command into their terminal window:
+  * $ git clone git@github.com:inTestiGator/pytest-speedy.git

+After the user has cloned into the repository, the pipenv dependencies must be installed by entering this command into the terminal window:
+  * $ pipenv install --dev  or  $ pipenv install -d